Cost of Energy

 Overview

-The average industrial retail price of electricity in Maine rose 10% in 2021, from 8.86 to 9.76 cents per kilowatt hour.
-This was double the national growth rate but similar to the rest of New England.
-Maine’s industrial electricity rates are still the lowest in New England, and 28% below the regional average, but they exceed the national average by 34%.
+The average industrial retail price of electricity in Maine rose 13% in 2023, from 11.03 to 12.43 cents per kilowatt hour.
+This contrasted with a national decrease of 3%.
+Maine’s price jump was caused by high prices and seasonal supply variations for the natural gas used in power generation, as well as the recovery of costs associated with weather effects to grid infrastructure.
+Maine and New England are more reliant on natural gas for energy production than the rest of the U.S. Maine’s industrial electricity rates are still the second lowest in New England and 21% below the regional average, but they exceed the national average by 54%.

 New renewable energy sources could help reduce costs and lower emissions, but they require increased investment in Maine’s strained transmission system.
 A coordinated transmission anticipation process could help address this issue.